-\mods{Dynamical Low-Rank approximations, originally developed in the context of matrix differential \mods{equations~\cite{DynamicalLowRKoch2007}}, evolve a low-rank, SVD-like approximation of the true matrix solution \mods{via suitable time-marching schemes~\cite{AnUnconventionCeruti2022,AProjectorSplLubich2014}}, while avoiding the repeated costly SVD truncation at each time-step. \modr{DLR methods have} also been used in the context of Uncertainty Quantification for random PDEs~\cite{StabilityPropeKazash2021,ErrorAnalysisMushar2015,DynamicallyOrtSapsis2009} and SDEs~\cite{DynamicalLowZoccolan2023}. \modr{In this work, we follow the DO formalism, which was proposed in~\cite{DynamicallyOrtSapsis2009} in the context of approximation of time-dependent random fields, independently of the matrix DLR formulation~\cite{DynamicalLowRKoch2007}.} It was subsequently observed that those formulations are equivalent~\cite{ErrorAnalysisMushar2015}, at least for non-degenerate dynamics.
+\mods{Dynamical Low-Rank approximations, originally developed in the context of matrix differential \mods{equations~\cite{DynamicalLowRKoch2007}}, evolve a low-rank, SVD-like approximation of the true matrix solution \mods{via suitable time-marching schemes~\cite{AnUnconventionCeruti2022,AProjectorSplLubich2014}}, while avoiding the repeated costly SVD truncation at each time-step. \modr{DLR methods have} also been used in the context of Uncertainty Quantification for random PDEs~\cite{StabilityPropeKazash2021,ErrorAnalysisMushar2015,DynamicallyOrtSapsis2009} and SDEs~\cite{DynamicalLowZoccolan2023}. \modr{In this work, we follow the \rb{Dynamically Orthogonal (DO) formalism}, which was proposed in~\cite{DynamicallyOrtSapsis2009} in the context of approximation of time-dependent random fields, independently of the matrix DLR formulation~\cite{DynamicalLowRKoch2007}.} It was subsequently observed that those formulations are equivalent~\cite{ErrorAnalysisMushar2015}, at least for non-degenerate dynamics.
 Our work builds on~\cite{DynamicalLowZoccolan2023}, in which the authors formalise the notion of DLR equations and solutions \modr{for} Stochastic Differential Equations (SDEs).
 The first step in our approach is to suitably generalise the DLR method to processes governed by an additional \Ito~process (the innovation process).
 We consider a framework with (conditional) mean-separation, and derive a set of DLR equations associated to these generalised processes.
 Those are subsequently applied to \mods{the} \kbp~\mods{process} to obtain the \dlr-\kbp~equations. \modr{In the second part of the paper, we leverage the formulation of the \dlr-\kbp\ equations} to propose a mathematically principled low-rank system of interacting particles, named \dlr-\enkf. \modr{We prove several important properties of the \dlr-\enkf, which support the validity of our proposed formulation.} }